 The Women’s is trialling telehealth - appointments by phone or video call - for some low-risk women with clinic appointments.
 If you have been identified as suitable for a phone or video appointment, you will be contacted directly and provided with details.

-If you still do need to come in to hospital for your appointment, you must come on your own.
 Please read Your hospital visit or stay for more information.

 Interpreters will remain available to any patients that need them.
 This service will now take place over the phone.

 The Sacred Space at the Royal Women's Hospital is currently closed.
 Pastoral and Spiritual Care services are still available for patients.